3 Killer Pipeline Quality Metrics That Highlight When To Be Skeptical

 The report shows the pipeline quality metrics for all the deals due to close this month, grouped by Opportunity Stage.

 To demonstrate, let’s take some examples from our report.
+Remember, each of these deals is in the sales forecast for this month.

-This Opportunity is in the Prospecting Stage which immediately makes me nervous about whether it will close this month.
+This Opportunity is in the Prospecting Stage, which immediately makes me nervous about whether it will close this month.
 (We’re assuming here, of course, that the opportunity is in the correct Stage and that there isn’t a case of sandbagging going on).

 One that has a good chance of slipping, I’d say.